Sessions

 with Mark Jarratt and Karen Biggs

-This session will discuss why neurogenic bowel management is important for someone with SCI or Cauda Equina (CES).
+This session discusses why neurogenic bowel management is important for someone with SCI or Cauda Equina (CES).

 You will gain an understanding of neurogenic bowel dysfunction, the different presentations following SCI/CES and how to establish appropriate bowel care routines.

-It will include a range of case studies varying in SCI functional ability, to allow for a more comprehensive understanding of the complexities of SCI.
-This session will cover acute, community and lifelong care.
+It includes a range of case studies varying in SCI functional ability, to allow for a more comprehensive understanding of the complexities of SCI.
+This session covers acute, community and lifelong care.

-It will be immediately followed by the Autonomic Dysreflexia session, which aims to highlight the life-threatening nature of AD and what to do if this medical emergency occurs.
+It is immediately followed by the Autonomic Dysreflexia session, which aims to highlight the life-threatening nature of AD and what to do if this medical emergency occurs.

-It will cover the causes of AD and the signs and symptoms to be aware of.
+It covers the causes of AD and the signs and symptoms to be aware of.
 This session should help you to understand the importance of identifying AD and the immediate management required to address the condition.

 Panel Discussion and Q & A